Coca-Cola is the classic example of how clever marketing strategies can help you scale your business to the global level.

 The company uses a marketing technique called an Integrated marketing campaign, where it selects multiple advertising channels and sends a consistent message through them globally.

-What this tactic does is gathers a large audience and high engagement.
-People love to join the crowd, and global marketing campaigns make them feel they’re are a part of the event.
+What this tactic does is gather a large audience and high engagement.
+People love to join the crowd, and global marketing campaigns make them feel like they are a part of the event.

 It has worked wonders for the company.

-Coca-Cola also took its campaign out-door and built happy machines with hidden cameras to capture real-time moments.
+Coca-Cola also took its campaign out-doors and built happy machines with hidden cameras to capture real-time moments.